OwOCR Setup Guide

 -w, --write_toWhere to save text: clipboard, websocket, or a file path

--e, --engineOCR engine: glens, bing, mangaocr, mangaocrs, gvision, avision, alivetext, azure, winrtocr, oneocr, easyocr, rapidocr, ocrspace
+-e, --engineOCR engine: glens, bing, mangaocr, mangaocrs, gvision, avision, alivetext, azure, winrtocr, oneocr, easyocr, rapidocr, ocrspace, meikiocr

 -es, --engine_secondarySecondary local engine for two-pass processing